 Wendigo (2010). © By VHS-Junkie.
 Reproduced with kind permission.

-The vampire craze seems to have peaked and is finally on its way down.
-Twilight's strangely suburban, sanitized Nosferatu for the SUV set is depressing in how utterly devoid of horror it is.
-Stephen King has commented on horror as a profoundly moral genre: it deals with the paths we must take to return to normalcy when terrible transgressions have occurred.
+The vampire craze has peaked and is finally on its way down.
+Twilight's suburban, sanitized Nosferatu for the SUV set is depressing in how devoid of horror it is.
+Stephen King has commented on horror as a moral genre: it describes the paths we must take to return to normalcy when terrible transgressions have occurred.
 Over the past few years, the Wendigo, a mythological monster from Canadian Algonquin legend, has enjoyed a resurgence.
-There have the been the usual attempts to make the thing mainstream, as Cryptomundo, a blog devoted to Cryptozoology reports.
+There have the been attempts to make the thing mainstream, as Cryptomundo, a blog devoted to Cryptozoology reports.
 More popularized versions are listed here at Newspaper Rock blog.
 But the Wendigo has resisted being turned into a cartoon version of itself, like the vampire, werewolf and mummy.
-Perhaps there is something about it that is so dire and frightening that it can't be easily popularized.
+There is something about it that is so dire and frightening that it cannot be popularized.

 The Wendigo was the entity that embodied the Algonquian taboo against cannibalism in times of famine.
 Wiki: "Among northern Algonquian cultures, cannibalism, even to save one's own life, was viewed as a serious taboo; the proper response to famine was suicide or resignation to death.
 On one level, the Wendigo myth thus worked as a deterrent and a warning against resorting to cannibalism; those who did would become Wendigo monsters themselves."